 Credits to: Podcastage

 This is an XLR condenser microphone which means it does require a phantom power to work.
-What does that means is that this mic will not work directly plugged in you computer and it will also not work with an XLR to USB cable.
+What does that means is that the AT2035 will not work directly plugged in you computer and it will also not work with an XLR to USB cable.

 The way you can connect it to your machine is by using a USB audio interface.
 You can control the gain and usually the monitoring volume on that interface as well.